-Music has the potential to direct our thoughts and emotions, and it reflects our values and philosophies.
-The music we listen to can either affect us in a way that encourages biblical thinking and actions or in a way that promotes worldly ideals.
+Music has the potential to direct thoughts and emotions, and it reflects values and philosophies.
+Music can either encourage biblical thinking and actions or promote worldly ideals.
 While not all music must be religious or sacred, it is healthy for Christians to develop a conscience for music that honors God.
 In accordance with Philippians 4:8, acceptable music focuses on what is true, honest, just, pure, lovely, of good report, virtuous, and praiseworthy.
-Such music builds an appreciation for beauty, does not desensitize us to worldly living, and can be capable of turning our hearts toward the things of Christ.
+Such music builds an appreciation for beauty, does not desensitize to worldly living, and can be capable of turning hearts toward the things of Christ.

 The seductive nature and worldly music of most forms of dancing are contrary to biblical principles.
 PCC wants students to have a wholesome relationship with members of the opposite gender without the temptations that are often associated with dancing, so dancing is not permitted.